Establish a Network for Direct Patient Engagement

 The Cancer Moonshot Biobank

 Biospecimens donated by cancer patients are an important resource for understanding and accelerating cancer research.
-NCI is creating the Moonshot Biobank to collect tumor biopsy and blood biospecimens from a diverse patient population.
+NCI created the Moonshot Biobank to collect tumor biopsy and blood biospecimens from a diverse patient population.
 Researchers will use the biospecimens and associated data to help answer pressing questions in cancer research, including why some patients respond to a particular cancer treatment and some do not.
 The Biobank will provide comprehensive tumor profiling to participating patients and their physicians.
 The results may be used to help guide patient care and will provide information about eligibility for clinical trials.
-To facilitate direct engagement, the Biobank is developing an online website, the Participant and Provider Portal.
 The Biobank will make the biospecimens and associated data, including the tumor profiling data, available to researchers to accelerate progress in treating cancer.
-The Biobank team is reaching out to community and patient representatives and care providers to better understand and incorporate their perspectives about the Biobank.

 NCI Rare Tumor Patient Engagement Network